 National Cyber Security Centre (NCSC)

-In the coalition agreement, it was decided to develop a National Cyber Security Strategy (NCSS).
-As part of this strategy, on 1 January 2012, a National Cyber Security Centre (NCSC) will be launched.
-The Centre is a joint venture between government bodies and business enterprises aimed at forging an integrated approach to cyber security.
+The National Cyber Security Centre (NCSC) is a joint venture between government bodies and business enterprises aimed at forging an integrated approach to cyber security.
 The Dutch Government Computer Emergency Response Team (GovCert), which since 1 August 2011 has fallen under the National Coordinator for Security and Counterterrorism (NCTV), will serve as a basis for the new Centre.

-The Centre will combine tactical and operational knowledge and expertise from the government and business sectors.
-By doing so, it will gain a clearer understanding of threats and developments and be better able to help deal with incidents and make decisions in digital security emergencies.
+The Centre combines tactical and operational knowledge and expertise from the government and business sectors.
+By doing so, it gains a clearer understanding of threats and developments and is better able to help deal with incidents and make decisions in digital security emergencies.

 Cyber Security Council

-Another result of the National Cyber Security Strategy was the establishment in June 2011 of the Cyber Security Council.
-The Council consists of representatives of government bodies and business enterprises, under the joint chairmanship of Eelco Blok (CEO of KPN) and Dick Schoof (of the NCTV).
+The Cyber Security Council consists of representatives of government bodies and business enterprises, under the joint chairmanship of Eelco Blok (CEO of KPN) and Dick Schoof (of the NCTV).
 The annexe contains a description of the Cyber Security Council, with additional information about its structure and membership.